rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 #### Deep Dive in the Submariner connectivity between clusters

 What's happened?
-And why we can reach the nginx service from the second cluster?
-How the connection works?
+And why can we reach the nginx service from the second cluster?
+How does the connection work?

 Let's see the journey when we perform our curl from the cluster2 to the serviceexport of our nginx service: